Hydrodynamic limit for the Ginzburg-Landau $\nabla\phi$ interface model with a conservation law and Dirichlet boundary conditions: Identification of equilibrium states

 \section{Identification of equilibrium states}

 In this section, let us study the structure of the equilibrium states for the dynamics on $(\integer^d)^*$ corresponding to \eqref{SDE1}.
-We will focus our attention to the relationship between stationarity and Gibbs property, since we have already known that the family of extremal canonical Gibbs measures coinsides with the family of extremal grandcanonical Gibbs measures introduced by \cite{FS97}, see \cite{N02a} for details.
+We will focus our attention to the relationship between stationarity and Gibbs property, since we have already known that the family of extremal canonical Gibbs measures coincides with the family of extremal grand canonical Gibbs measures introduced by \cite{FS97}, see \cite{N02a} for details.